-Advantage of a Solid State Drive
+Advantages of a Solid State Drive

 Compared to Hard Disk Drives, SSDs are typically more resistant to physical shock and vibration, they run silently and have quicker access time and lower latency.
 And because there is no power draw for the motors, the drive uses far less energy than the regular HDD.

-The power usage and shock resistance are a key role in the use of solid-state drives in laptop computers.
+Power usage and shock resistance are a key role in the use of solid-state drives in laptop computers.
 They’re also lighter, another big pro when considering an SSD for a laptop.